-Divided as we are by our distinct languages and cultures, we do share a common concern: the quality of the teaching and learning of mother tongues.
+Although languages and cultures are different in between nations and linguistic regions, there is a common concern: the quality of the teaching and learning of the languages of schooling.
 Throughout the world, education systems are confronted with major challenges.
-Societal demands for literacy and communicative competence are growing and at the same time, there is an increase in the cultural and linguistic heterogeneity of school populations.
-In response to these trends, promising research and development in the learning and teaching of mother tongues is done in many countries.... in splendid isolation.
-A pity, for national work in the improvement of language education can profit enormously from international exchange.
-This, in a nutshell, is the mission of the ARLE: the International Association for the Improvement of Mother Tongue Education.
+Societal demands for literacy and communicative competence in one or more languages are growing.
+At the same time, the cultural and linguistic heterogeneity of school populations increases.
+In response to these trends, promising research and development in the learning and teaching of languages of schooling and in literatures and literacies is done in many countries.
+Because of the specific languages in regions, this research is often regionally bound.

 Our mission is to cross over these boundaries, as national work in the improvement of L1 education can profit enormously from international exchange and cooperation.
 This, in a nutshell, is the mission of the Association.